Ars-Ignis/crystalis-randomizer-tracker/readme.txt

 	-Added support for the new Mg (Oops, All Mimics!) flag v1.2.2
-	-Fixed a logic bug with the Gn flag
+	-Fixed a logic bug with the Gn flag v1.3.0
+	-Fixed a logic bug with unidentified bows

 Future Release Plans:
 	Wh flag logic